ISENBECK66/Heart-risk-prediction/README.md

 ![Screenshot](anatomy-of-heart.webp)
 ## GOAL : Predict heart attack

-This is my first ML project and I want to train a model to predic the probability of a stroke.
+This is my first ML project and I want to train a model to predic the probability to have an heart attack.

 I find a dataset in kaggle for this purpose: